Jonas-Zielke/CPCluster/cpcluster_common/README.md

 # cpcluster_common

 `cpcluster_common` provides shared data types used by the CPCluster master node and normal nodes.
-It defines the structures for authentication and the messages exchanged between peers.
+It defines the structures for authentication, task handling and the messages exchanged between peers.

 ## Provided Types

 - `JoinInfo` – contains the authentication token and address information published by the master in `join.json`.
+- `Task` – enum of tasks (`Compute` or `HttpRequest`) that can be assigned between nodes.
+- `TaskResult` – enum describing the result of a task.
 - `NodeMessage` – enum describing messages exchanged over TCP:
   - `RequestConnection(String)` – ask the master to connect to another node.
   - `ConnectionInfo(String, u16)` – master response giving target IP and port.
   - `GetConnectedNodes` and `ConnectedNodes(Vec<String>)` – request and response for the list of nodes currently in the cluster.
+  - `AssignTask { id, task }` – send a task to another node.
+  - `TaskResult { id, result }` – return the result of a task.
   - `Disconnect` – tells the master a node is leaving.
   - `Heartbeat` – periodic keep-alive message sent by the nodes.